watkinrt/pyNastran/README.md

 Where possible, old methods will be maintained until v0.8, but that is not always possible.
 If an old method is not supported and hadn't previouly been deprecated, make a ticket/issue and if it can be supported, it will be added back.

 Additionally, most op2 object were changed in order to eliminate errors, and be more consistent.
 For example, `plateStress` has been replaced by `ctria3_stress`, `cquad4_stress`, `ctria6_stress`, etc.  Also, plate centroids now have a `node_id` of `0`.
 This greatly simplifies F06 writing and vectorized data extraction.

+## pyNastran v0.7.2 has been Released (4/25/2015)

+This was a bug fix release.

+## pyNastran v0.7.1 has been Released (4/17/2015)

+This was the initial release.

+## pyNastran v0.7.0 has been Released (4/17/2015)

+This was the initial release.

 ### pyNastran has Moved (3/12/2015)
 Google Code is  [closing down](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html)